Difference Between Tax Credits and Tax Deductions

-Tax Credits and Tax deductions can aid in reducing the overall income tax liability and is something which all tax-payers want to take advantage off.
-Tax credits can help to reduce the liability at a Dollar to dollar level but cannot reduce overall liability to less than zero.
-Tax deductions, on the other hand, lower the taxable income and are computed using the percentage of marginal tax bracket.
+Tax credits and tax deductions can aid in reducing the overall income tax liability and is something that all tax-payers want to take advantage of.
+Tax credits can help to reduce the liability at a dollar to dollar level but cannot reduce overall liability to less than zero.
+Tax deductions, on the other hand, lower the taxable income and are computed using the percentage of marginal tax brackets.

 What is Tax Credit?